Mount Rogers: Hike the Appalachian Trail to Virginia’s Highpoint

 Thomas Knob Shelter

-If you continue north on the Appalachian Trail for less than 0.3 miles you will reach the Thomas Knob Shelter on the right.
+If you continue north on the Appalachian Trail in Southwest Virginia for less than 0.3 miles you will reach the Thomas Knob Shelter on the right.

 Unlike most shelters, which can be reached by way of a short walk down a spur trail, this shelter is literally alongside the trail.
 You can’t miss this one.